-Which events can you attend at the Venice Carnival in 2018?
+Which events can you attend at the Venice Carnival?

 Festa Veneziana – Piazza San Marco – Festa delle Marie – Best Masked Costume Competition – Carnevale dei Ragazzi – Volo dell’Angelo – Ballata delle Maschere – Fresch.In Festival – Nicoletti e Castellani – Arsenale Carnival Experience – Regata Sprint di Carnevale – Volo dell’Aquila – Svolo del Leone – Balls

 Carnevale di Venezia 2018: Creatum – Civitas Ludens

 The 2018 Venice Carnival runs from January 27 until February 13.
 For this edition, the city of Venice will be transformed in a huge circus.
 This is inspired by the movie ‘La Strada’ of Fellini.
 The impressive stage on San Marco will be built by the scenographers from Teatro La Fenice.
 The artistic director of the third edition of Creatum is again Marco Maccapani.

 New initiatives include a fight between ‘nicolotti’ and ‘castellani, two rivalling neighbourhoods in Venice at the time of La Serenissima, and three regatas.
 You can find more information on these in the overview below.
 There are also several events for children and students.
 The Carnevale events are not limited to Venice itself, but also take place in Burano, Lido, Mestre and Marghera.

 There are many organized activities, such as the ones listed below.
 You can also continuously admire the fabulous costumes and Venetian masks all across the San Marco sestiere, where Venetians and tourists parade all day in their costume.